 We are the Foundation Stage class.

 Our teacher is Mrs Macdonald.
-Our teaching assistants are Mrs Curtis, Ms Woolley and Mrs Smith-Farr.
-We have welcomed Miss Sheldon into our class.
-She is a Schools Direct Teaching Student and will be with us all year.
+Our teaching assistants are Mrs Curtis, Ms Woolley and Mrs Harris.

-We also work with Mr Mason for PE and some of us work with Mrs Richards to learn English as our second language.
+We also work with Mr Stevens for PE and some of us work with Mrs Richards to learn English as our second language.